dotneko/omg/README.md

 Transactions functions are listed under `tx` command:

 ```
   delegate           Delegate tokens from account to validator
   restake            Restake rewards for account to validator
   send               Send tokens from an account to another account/address
-  wdrewards   Withdraw all rewards for account
+  withdraw-rewards   Withdraw all rewards for account
 ```

 All transactions assume that the account `name` in the address book matches the name of the user's key in the keyring, and will fail if the onomyd cannot find the key in the keyring.